qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Validation of Exchanged Addresses {#validation_address}
 ---------------------------------

+ADD ADDRESS in 1-RTT, cut from off path attacker

+TODO link with QUIC transport and that's it

 To use addresses communicated by the peer through ADD_ADDRESS frames, hosts are required to validate them before using uniflows to these addresses.
 The main reason for this validation is that the remote host might have sent, purposely or